 During the last decade, more immigrants came to the U.S. from Asia than from any other

 region of the world, including Latin America.
-However, as authors Karthick Ramakrishnan and Farah A. Ahmad
+However, as authors Karthick Ramakrishnan and Farah A. Ahmad argue, data on

-education, immigration, language diversity and English proficiency, and civic participation and democracy.
+language diversity and English proficiency, and civic participation and democracy.
 The fact sheets, according to the Center,

 provide an "unprecedented" look at this community.
 AAPIs tend to be progressive on a range of issues.
 Compared to

 the U.S. average, for example, AAPIs favor bigger government and more services.
 Their impact on education continues to increase

 with AAPI enrollment in K-12 growing fourfold between 1979 and 2009 and by another 31 percent by 2019 (projected).
 Given their

 in the 2012 presidential election.
 (Denzil Mohammed, The Immigrant Learning Center, Public Education Institute)

 iCount: A Data Quality Movement for Asian Americans and Pacific Islanders in Higher Education

 Educational Testing Service and the National Commission on Asian American and Pacific Islander Research in Education,

 June, 2013, 33 pp.

 Authors: Robert Teranishi, Libby Lok, & Back Mai Dolly Nguyen

 Islander (AAPI) groups are revealed, this study argues that "the aggregation of AAPI sub-groups into a single data category

 is a civil rights issue" because it masks significant gaps in educational participation and achievement on the part of

 some groups.
 For example, 37.4 percent of Cambodian adults and 29.4 percent of Vietnamese lack a high school diploma, as compared

 to 7.9 percent of Filipinos and 5.3 percent of Japanese.
 There are also significant differences in the median income of AAPI

 sub-groups.
 The authors describe a case study of a successful AAPI data disaggregation movement at the University of California

 - a student-driven campaign called Count Me In.
 Collecting and reporting data by sub-groups has permitted administrators at

 the University to see what student populations are underrepresented and to use resources for programs and services in a more

 effective manner.
 The report has a separate chapter devoted to the needs of Pacific Islander communities -- one of the most

 disadvantaged segments of the AAPI population.
-The report recommends that educational institutions
+The report recommends that educational institutions make disaggregated data

-institutions and the U.S. Department of Education to be partners in the data refinement effort.
+U.S. Department of Education to be partners in the data refinement effort.